novica/cvnn/novica-nakov-cv.rst

 **25 April 2013**

-Lecture "Social media and Journalism" for the students of the School for Journalism at the Macedonian Institute for Media.
+Lecture "`Social media and Journalism`_" for the students of the School for Journalism at the Macedonian Institute for Media.

 **15 April 2013**